mantreshkhurana/mantreshkhurana/README.md

 <br>

 > Note: You may have noticed that my contributions date back to 2016, despite my account being created in 2022.
 This is because I have used the same username and email in various private repositories for different organizations since 2016.
-However, to start a new journey, I deleted my old account and created a new one that encompasses all my contributions from 2016.
+However, to start a new journey(contributing in open source projects rather than developing projects for a company), I deleted my old account and created a new one that encompasses all my contributions from 2016.
+I will slowly make my old repositories public.

 </details>